Mtentu Bridge

 The Mtentu Bridge is a multi span box girder bridge, currently under construction, spanning the Mtentu River, near Lundini in the Eastern Cape of South Africa.

 The Mtentu Bridge forms part of the N2 Wild Coast road (N2WC) project, which aims to improve the travel time between Durban and East London for heavy freight vehicles.

+When complete, it would be the highest bridge in Africa at 223 metres and one of the longest main-span balanced cantilever bridge in the world at 260 metres.

 Bridge design

 The total length of the bridge, when completed, will be 1,133 m, with a deck height of approximately 223 m and a central beam span of 260 m, which would make it one of the highest bridges in the world and one of the longest in Africa.

+Contract award controversies

 Initial contract award

-In August 2017 the South African National Roads Agency (SANRAL) awarded the tender for the bridge's construction to the Aveng Strabag Joint Venture (ASJV), which comprises Aveng, a South African-based construction company, and Strabag, an Austrian construction company.
+In August 2017, the South African National Roads Agency (SANRAL) awarded the tender for the bridge's construction to the Aveng Strabag Joint Venture (ASJV), which comprises Aveng, a South African-based construction company, and Strabag, an Austrian construction company.
 The tender was valued at R1.634 billion, with construction of the bridge scheduled to take approximately 40 months to complete.
 The project commenced in November that year, with the bridge component starting in January 2018 however ASJV suspended works in October 2018 due to violent community protests.

-In January 2019 SANRAL advised that it had resolved the issues with the local community, petitioners and other stakeholders and the project could resume.
+In January 2019, SANRAL advised that it had resolved the issues with the local community, petitioners and other stakeholders and the project could resume.
 ASJV terminated the contract citing force majeure on 6 February.
 In March the North Gauteng High Court ruled that SANRAL could claim damages against ASJV.
 ASJV subsequently appealed against the High Court ruling.